Extra Time

 From wearing the teams’ colours and singing the songs to always buying a programme or sitting in the same chair during a match, football is full of rituals and traditions; by bringing different generations together, both face-to-face and through linked activities, our aim is to discover, share and celebrate some of these personal stories.

-Using source materials held by Suffolk Archives and county museums to inspire the creative sessions, our artists will work in primary schools and care homes in Lowestoft, Leiston and Halesworth to create unique artworks, vibrant interpretations of archive collections, and a broader understanding of Suffolk’s rich footballing heritage.
+Inspired by these cuttings, photographs and artefacts, the artists devised a programme of creative sessions, which they have been delivering in primary schools and care homes in Lowestoft, Halesworth and Leiston, creating unique artworks and vibrant interpretations of archive collections together with a broader understanding of Suffolk’s rich footballing heritage.

-We will also create four Memory Boxes, informed by members of Ipswich and Lowestoft sporting memory groups and Ipswich Town Heritage Society, to capture individuals’ stories and images; these Memory Boxes will be available for other care homes and community groups across the county to share and enjoy.
+We have also created three Football Story Boxes, informed by members of Ipswich and Lowestoft sporting memory groups and Ipswich Town Heritage Society, to capture individuals’ stories and images; these Story Boxes will be available for other care homes and community groups across the county to share and enjoy.

-The project will also deliver one-off sessions in community settings, care homes and other schools in the east of the county.
+The project has already delivered numerous one-off sessions in community settings, care homes and other schools in the east of the county and has several more planned, including a return match at First Light in June 2025.

 Extra Time is made possible through the National Lottery Heritage Fund, Lowestoft Rising and the Association for Suffolk Museums.
 It is a partner project with Suffolk Archives and runs from June 2023 to October 2025.